Japanese diaspora

-According to the Association of Nikkei and Japanese Abroad, about 3.8 million Nikkei live in their adopted countries.
-The largest of these foreign communities are in Brazil, the United States, the Philippines, China, Canada and Peru.
+According to the Association of Nikkei and Japanese Abroad, about 4 million Nikkei live in their adopted countries.
+The largest of these foreign communities are in Brazil, the United States, the Philippines, China, Canada, and Peru.
 Descendants of emigrants from the Meiji period still maintain recognizable communities in those countries, forming separate ethnic groups from Japanese people in Japan.
 The largest of these foreign communities are in the Brazilian states of São Paulo and Paraná.
-There are also significant cohesive Japanese communities in the Philippines, Peru and in the American state of Hawaiʻi.
+There are also significant cohesive Japanese communities in the Philippines, Peru and in the American state of Hawaii.
 Nevertheless, most emigrant Japanese are largely assimilated outside of Japan.

-As of 2024, the Japanese Ministry of Foreign Affairs reported the 5 countries with the highest number of Japanese expatriates as the United States (426,206), China (124,162), Australia (97,223), Thailand (72,754) and Canada (70,025).
+As of 2024, the Japanese Ministry of Foreign Affairs reported the five countries with the highest number of Japanese expatriates as the United States (413,380), Australia (104,141), China (97,538), Canada (77,294), and Thailand (70,421).